tillitis/tillitis-key1/hw/application_fpga/core/trng/README.md

 ## Status

 First version of TKey completed.
-The TRNG has been tested and provides good entropy suitable as seed for a CSPRNG.
+The TRNG has been tested and provides good entropy suitable as seed for a CSPRNG (also known as a Digital Random Bit Generator - DRBG).

 ## API